 Concrete pavements have been a mainstay of America’s infrastructure for more than 50 years.
 The country’s first concrete street, built in Bellefontaine, Ohio, in 1891, is still in service today.
 Moreover, these long-lasting pavements are not confined to one region of North America, nor to a specific type of environment or climate.
 Concrete can handle the freezing winters of the Upper Peninsula of Michigan to the scorching heat of the Southwest.

 While concrete pavements are best known as the riding surface for interstate highways, concrete is a durable, economical and sustainable solution for state highways, rural roadways, residential and city streets, intersections, airstrips, intermodal facilities, military bases, parking lots, and more.

 Regardless of the type of roadway or current pavement conditions, there is a concrete solution.
-It can be used for new pavements, reconstruction, resurfacing, restoration or rehabilitation.
-Concrete pavements generally provide the longest life, least maintenance, and lowest life-cycle cost of all alternatives.
+Concrete can be used for new pavements, reconstruction, resurfacing, restoration, or rehabilitation.
+View or download a fact sheet on Integrated Paving Solutions.